-The SCORE team wants parents, coaches, and teachers to be informed about concussions.
-Please use this section to learn how to identify, treat, and when to send kids back into the game or school.
-You can also view all of these answers in video form.
+The SCORE team wants parents, coaches, youth and teachers to be informed about concussions.
+Please use this section to learn how to identify and treat concussion, and when to send kids back into the game or school.

 A complete evaluation is important to determine the effects of the concussion and to develop an appropriate treatment plan.
 This will also be an important tool in deciding when the child is ready to return to normal activities including school, social activities and sports.

 If your child displays any signs and symptoms of a possible concussion / mild traumatic brain injury, it is important to contact a physician or a clinician knowledgeable about concussion as soon as possible.
 Research shows that if an injured athlete returns to the game or other contact activities before they are fully recovered, it can have serious long-term effects.
 Returning to school with an individualized support plan is also needed throughout recovery.
 A medical professional, like those in the Children’s National Safe Concussion Outcome Recovery and Education (SCORE) program, can help you and your child determine when and if it’s time to get back to school or into the game.

 The professionals at the SCORE program, including Gerard Gioia, Ph.D., and Christopher Vaughan, Psy.D., are available to help by providing appropriate evaluation, treatment, and concussion management.
 There are also many resources for parents, coaches, youth and athletic trainers at the SCORE program.
 To schedule an appointment at SCORE, please call 1-888-884-2327.
 For more information, call Katea Selby, the senior coordinator at 202-476-2429.